 If you notice a change in your dog’s health after switching them to a limited ingredient dog food formula, you can keep them on this new food but slowly (one at a time) add small amounts of new ingredients.
 This will help you to track specifically which ingredient your dog is having trouble with.

 The unfortunate thing about the elimination diet is that it takes a while to complete and it can get quite costly in the end.
 The hit and miss nature of this treatment plan is also very frustrating for dogs and their owners because there are so many possible allergens it can be hard to identify the offending one (unless you get lucky in the very beginning).

 Can Your Dog Eat Limited Ingredient Dog Food Even If They Don’t Have Allergies?

-A dog doesn’t have to have allergies in order to eat limited ingredient dog food brand.
+A dog doesn’t have to have allergies in order to eat a limited ingredient dog food brands.
 In fact, many pet parents choose limited ingredient dog foods to eliminate unnecessary fillers and keep their dog’s diet as clean as possible with fewer ingredients.